Table of Contents

 Furthermore, you must report short-term capital gains from partnerships and other applicable forms, capital loss carryover, and total short-term capital gain or loss.

-Part II : Long-Term Capital Gains and Losses—Generally Assets Held More Than 1 Year
+Part II: Long-Term Capital Gains and Losses - Generally Assets Held More Than 1 Year

-This section requires all the details similar to part I but for assets held for more than one year.
+This part requires all the details similar to part I but for assets held for more than one year.
 Provide a breakdown of proceeds, costs or basis, and any adjustments and determine the gain or loss.

 Further, include long-term capital gains from partnerships and other applicable forms, capital gain distribution, and total long-term capital gain or loss.

-Part III : Summary of Parts I and II
+Part III: Summary of Parts I and II

-Here, you need to summarize the information provided in both parts.
+In this part, you need to summarize the information provided in both parts.
 Calculate the net capital gain or loss and determine the total net gain or (loss).

-Part IV : Capital Loss Limitation
+Part IV: Capital Loss Limitation

 This part requires you to provide the details regarding the capital losses.
-Utilize the worksheet on the Form 1042 instructions page to determine the capital loss carryover, and enter the results here.
+Utilize the worksheet on the Form 1042 instructions to determine the capital loss carryover, and enter the results here.

-Part V :Tax Computation Using Maximum Capital Gains Rates
+Part V: Tax Computation Using Maximum Capital Gains Rates

-Trusts filing 990-T must Complete this section only if:
+Trusts filing 990-T must complete this section only if:

 -